Tree Red Robin Tree or shrub, is one of the most spectacular evergreens for foliage effect. Good, regular pruning will enhance its beauty.

 As with most evergreen shrubs, the best time to Prune Photinia Red Robin is at the start of the growing season - late March/early April in UK.
 It will soon re-grow, and then can be kept under control by pruning as and when required - above.

+Photinia Red Robin responds well to regular cutting back and hard pruning is not a problem!
 Lack of regular pruning can persuade the Red Robin to flower.
-Quite attractive if seen in masses.
+Flowering Red Robin are quite attractive if seen in masses.
 This shrub is not seen in flower too often, mainly because of the regular pruning that it gets.
 However, if you have space, then lay off the pruning for a whole year and you will probably be rewarded by a good show of flower trusses atop the branches.